glui2/flickr-recent-images/README.md

   - package that makes it easy to implement debouncing in Vue

 - Axios
   - Used for making API calls as it is easy to implement using JavaScript

+- Dotenv
+  - Used to store constants and API credentials for the project environment

 ## Project setup